Roles and responsibilities of members in a fours team – PART 1 OF 2

 The second must also keep the scorecard and keep the scoreboard up to date, plus consult with his opposition to ensure the board and cards are also accurate.
 It is also the second’s responsibility to introduce his team to the opposition.

 Be prepared: Biro/pencil plus spare, scorecard folder (if preferred)

-Next month we will look at the roles of the third and skip.
+We will look at the roles of the third and skip in part two.
 Remember that there is no “I” in team and each member must work together for the best possible outcome for their team.